 Open

-— Open year-round for reservations.
-Vehicle access available mid-May through early November via gravel road.
-Winter access from mid-November through mid-May requires snowmobile or cross-country skis for the 10-mile trek from the snowmobile trailhead.
+Open for reservations.
+Vehicle access available mid-May through early November via 10 miles of gravel road.
+Winter access (mid-November through mid-May) requires snowmobile or cross-country skis with a 10-mile trek from the snowmobile trailhead.
+Fire danger is currently low.

 About

-Jensen Cabin sits at approximately 6,400 feet on the edge of a meadow surrounded by pine trees in the Caribou-Targhee National Forest.
-Built in the early 1970s and fully remodeled, this two-room cabin with loft is constructed of rough cut lumber with metal siding and roof.
-The cabin sleeps six people with two sets of bunk beds in one room and two twin beds in the loft, all with mattresses provided.
+Jensen Cabin is a fully remodeled 2-room cabin with loft, constructed of rough-cut lumber with metal siding and roof, situated at approximately 6,400 feet in the Caribou-Targhee National Forest.
+The cabin sits on the edge of a meadow surrounded by pine trees, offering views of distant mountains.
+It sleeps six guests with two sets of bunk beds in one room and two twin beds in the loft, all with mattresses provided.

 Directions

-Located 13 miles from Alpine, Wyoming off McCoy Creek Road.
-Approximately 10 miles of the trip are on gravel roads.
+From Alpine, Wyoming, travel 13 miles off McCoy Creek Road.
+Approximately 10 miles of the route is on gravel roads.